 Every year, we have an Enrichment Week.
 These include special workshops and all lessons for the week incorporate the theme in some way.
-Boys have made a giant rangoli pattern in coins for charity and dressed in the colours of the Indian flag for a day.
+Pupils have made a giant rangoli pattern in coins for charity and dressed in the colours of the Indian flag for a day.
 We have enjoyed an Enrichment Week on the theme of Africa, to complement our charity work with the school we support in Malawi.
 We have also enjoyed all things South American, a 1940's Enrichment Week and all pupils have touched Moon Rock and we had our own planetarium to celebrate 50 years since the Moon landings.
-This year, we all celebrated the Platinum Jubilee.
-We also participate in World Book Week and have our own Art Exhibition, with every boy in the school exhibiting a piece of Art.
-We also have a European Day of Languages every year and last year, the Year 8 boys ran our "Journee de la Francophonie" with each boy organising a display and quiz about their chosen country and running a French café at lunchtime.
-There are presentations by the boys for their parents, staff and visiting senior school teachers about our Enquiring Minds Programme and Scholarship Path Programme.
+We also participate in World Book Week and have our own Art Exhibition, with every pupil in the school exhibiting a piece of Art.
+We also have a European Day of Languages every year and last year, the Year 8 pupils ran our "Journee de la Francophonie" with each pupil organising a display and quiz about their chosen country and running a French café at lunchtime.
+There are presentations by the pupils for their parents, staff and visiting senior school teachers about our Enquiring Minds Programme and Scholarship Path Programme.

 Our "Thinking Allowed" talks after school for scholars and all others interested (pupils, staff and parents) see visiting speakers and current and ex-pupils present a topic of interest and take any questions afterwards.
-We have learnt about the world's fastest "winged" man (an ex-Solefield boy), the Battle of Solefields, Bridges and Art in an Orphanage in the Ukraine.
+We have learnt about the world's fastest "winged" man (an ex-Solefield pupil), the Battle of Solefields, Bridges and Art in an Orphanage in the Ukraine.